About

 They test their own language as a measure of friction.

-I built a vocabulary for resistance, not adoption.
-A logic engine meant to challenge AI outputs that simulate seeing but can’t survive scrutiny.
+A logic engine meant to resist AI outputs that simulate seeing but can’t survive scrutiny.

-It is not a persona, but as instrument: A lens that doesn’t ask if the image looks good, but asks whether an alternative state should exist in its place.
+It is not a persona for AI, but an instrument: A lens that doesn’t ask if the image looks good, but asks whether an alternative state should exist in its place.

 A lot of people like pretty images, not ones that ask.

-This isn’t offering image or mood boards with eye candy.
+This space isn’t offering images or mood boards of eye candy.

 I’m not a PhD, yet I do math.